-The Open Enrollment period is your once a year opportunity to review the various benefits the University offers and to change your benefit selections for the upcoming year to your medical, dental, vision, voluntary, and supplemental plans.
+Drury University will have an Open Enrollment period each year to allow changes for the upcoming benefit year.
+It is your once-a-year opportunity to review the various benefits the University offers and to change your benefit selections for the upcoming year to your medical, dental, vision, voluntary, and supplemental plans.
 You can add or remove benefits, dependents, and more.
 Any changes requested to your health and welfare plans after the open enrollment period will require a Qualified Life Event (QLE) such as changes in marital status, birth, spouse’s work status or coverage, etc.

 Through UnitedHealthcare, UMR and HealthSCOPE Benefits creates and publishes the Machine-Readable Files on behalf of Drury University.

 To link to the Machine-Readable Files, please click here.